Breast Reduction at CREO Clinic

 Benefits of Breast Reduction

-Breast reduction surgery improves a patient’s self-confidence, quality of life, and overall health by providing both aesthetic and functional benefits.
+Breast reduction surgery benefits include the improvement of a patient’s self-confidence, quality of life, and overall health by providing both aesthetic and functional benefits.

 Aesthetically, breast reduction surgery can help women achieve their ideal figure by providing them with smaller breasts that are more proportional to the frame of their body.
-Functionally, the surgery alleviates the pain and discomfort associated with the physical symptoms listed above, thus allowing women to lead a healthier and more active lifestyle.
+Functionally, there are medical benefits of breast reduction such as alleviating the pain and discomfort associated with the physical symptoms listed above, thus allowing women to lead a healthier and more active lifestyle.

 Breast Reduction Cost in London

-In general, the price of breast reduction surgery in London at the CREO clinic starts from £8,900.
+In general, the cost of breast reduction surgery in London at the CREO clinic starts from £8,900.
 As a bespoke surgery, the cost of breast reduction varies depending on the surgical needs of each patient.
 Therefore, the exact price of your treatment will be determined following a consultation with Dr Tillo.
+You will also receive answers to your other breast reduction questions.

 Types of Breast Reduction

-The surgeon performs a breast reduction using one of three techniques depending on the nature of your breasts:
+The surgeon performs one of three breast reduction incisions depending on the nature of your breasts:

 Lollipop or Keyhole Incision